On the Joint Optimization of Energy Harvesting and Sensing of Piezoelectric Energy Harvesters: Case Study of a Cable-Stayed Bridge: Conclusions

 \section{Conclusions}

 Using real vibration datasets from a cable-stayed bridge, we studied the performance of six PEH geometries in terms of both energy harvesting and sensing to correctly label the travelling speed of vehicles passing over the bridge.
 We found that there is no clear correlation between energy harvesting and sensing performance for a PEH.
 In other words, an optimum harvester may not necessarily act as an optimum sensor.
-This finding motivates future works to more rigorously design and study a joint optimization of dual-function PEH devices that are expected to provide both energy harvesting and sensing functionality for future self-powered IoT sensors.